annefactorial/linux-config/README.md

-My Neovim config files written in lua
+My Linux config files.

+The things you might put in `~/.config/`.

+Please incorporate anything you find interesting or useful into your own configs! :sunflower: